Thinking about studying away from Stanford?

-Undergraduates who have studied or plan on studying abroad through a non-Stanford overseas program should consult with Cyril Millendez, Student Services Officer, on whether or not they may be eligible to receive partial credit through that undergraduate program.
+Undergraduates who have studied or plan on studying abroad through a non-Stanford overseas program should consult with Cyril Millendez, Assistant Director of Student Services, on whether or not they may be eligible to receive partial credit through that undergraduate program.
 In the past, we have allowed partial credit for students who have studied at the Inter-University Center (IUC) for Japanese Language Studies and the Inter-University Program (IUP) for Chinese Language Studies.

-- Explore the BOSP Beijing and Kyoto webpages to get the basics.
+- Explore the BOSP website for information.
 Pay attention to what quarter programs are offered, and whether a particular quarter has a certain theme.

 - Attend an info session on Study Abroad or about a particular program.